-All employees must inform their DPO or the CPO immediately about cases of violations of this Data Protection Policy or other regulations on the protection of Personal Data, in accordance with the Personal Data Breach Management Procedure which can also be found in Section 8 of the Ipsos Book of Policies and Procedures.
+All employees must inform the DPO immediately about cases of violations of this Data Protection Policy or other regulations on the protection of Personal Data, in accordance with the Personal Data Breach Management Procedure which can also be found in Section 8 of the Ipsos Book of Policies and Procedures.
 Any failure to address serious failings under this Policy can also be reported under the Ipsos Whistle-blowing system.